pywbem/pywbem/docs/intro.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section describes the installation of pywbem into a native Windows environment (i.e. without using a UNIX-like environment such as CygWin, etc.):
+This section describes the installation of pywbem into a native Windows environment (i.e. without using a UNIX-like environment; for that, see :ref:`Installing to a UNIX-like environment under Windows`):

 * Determine the bit size of the active Python environment, for example as
   follows: